Global Oil Prices Slide Into Bear Market | MarketScreener

 "President Trump's unexpected tariff announcement Thursday suddenly revived the specter of an economic slowdown -- akin to bubonic plague for oil demand," said Robert McNally, president of Rapidan Energy Group.

 The concern isn't of a global decline in demand for oil and petroleum-based fuels, but rather a slowdown in demand growth rates.
-That is largely, analysts say, because many emerging countries continue to see a rising middle class that buy more cars and drive more miles, potentially offsetting the impact of economic slowdowns in more developed places such as Europe.
+That is largely, analysts say, because many emerging countries continue to see a rising middle class that buys more cars and drives more miles, potentially offsetting the impact of economic slowdowns in more developed places such as Europe.

 But the sharp price decline in recent days is a sign of how much has changed in the past year.
-U.S. oil prices broke above $75 a barrel in October on expectations that supplies will dwindle, after Mr. Trump reimposed sanctions on Iran.
+U.S. oil prices broke above $75 a barrel in October on expectations that supplies would dwindle after Mr. Trump reimposed sanctions on Iran.

 Now, crude prices are languishing in a range after companies have pulled back on spending and manufacturing activity has for the most part weakened this year.